Jamie Durie: Bibliography

-2012–2017 company lawsuit

-As of 2012, Durie has been engaged in a legal battle for a breach of contract claim brought by a disgruntled former business manager and licensing agent, Michael Curnow.
-Curnow sued Durie after Curnow's services were terminated.
-At the start, Durie declared he would fight the breach of contract claim worth more than AU$750,000 brought by Curnow, who worked in the Mona Vale office of Durie's landscape and interior design business, Durie Design.

-In the NSW Supreme Court case, in September 2017, Justice Michael Slattery found largely in favour of Curnow.
-Durie, who was partially victorious over a claim by Curnow for commissions on work brought to Durie by other agents, disputes that he would be facing damages of more than AU$800,000 as claimed by Curnow.
-Costs are yet to be determined with a directions hearing in late 2017, though after a 3½-year legal battle and some of the most expensive lawyers in the country, final costs could be another AU$800,000.
-Durie was reluctant to discuss the judgment when The Sydney Morning Herald spoke with him at the time of the ruling, although he did express his disappointment at the finding and that he had been targeted "because I have a public profile ...that guy has made millions out of me over the years".

-In June 2018, it was reported that Durie's company JPD Media & Design has been forced into voluntary administration, with Simon Cathro from Worrells Solvency and Forensic Accountants appointed to look into the company's financial situation.

 Personal life

-Durie owns properties in Pittwater, on the Northern Beaches of Sydney, Australia, and in Los Angeles.
+Durie owns properties on the Northern Beaches of Sydney, Australia, and in Los Angeles.
 Durie is unmarried, but he has been engaged three times.
 He has stated, "I've always been career-focused and my relationships have suffered because of that".
-Durie's former partner, Nadine Bush, is the creative director at Durie Design, and is the co-author of Living Design (2016, Lantern Australia Publishers).
-Durie says she is a friend and colleague.

 Durie has a grown-up daughter who lives in Los Angeles named Taylor, from his previous relationship with Michelle Glennock.
 Durie says, "We go camping together, surfing and bike riding".
 Durie describes his life as "I want simply to find more balance and walk down the little path of self discovery...".

 Durie is currently engaged to Ameka Jane.
-They have a daughter, Beau J Durie, born in July 2021.
+They have two children together.

 Each year, Durie donates his time and resources to many charities, including FSHD Global Research Foundation facioscapulohumeral muscular dystrophy (FSHD), the Children's Cancer Institute and The Children's Hospital at Westmead (also called the Royal Alexandra Hospital for Children or Sydney Children's Hospital Network, Westmead), Sydney, New South Wales, Australia.
+Durie has been a dedicated supporter of Tour de Cure, frequently serving as an MC at their gala events in recent years.
+In March 2024, Durie took on a huge personal challenge, cycling over 1,200 km in just one week as part of the Tour de Cure Signature Tour to raise vital funds for cancer research, prevention, and support initiatives across Australia.